Build a retaining wall

 - it does not form part of the fencing for a pool.

-If your project does not meet all of these requirements, you must prepare a building application and have it approved by a building certifier.
+If your project does not meet all requirements, you must prepare a building application for building certifier approval.
 You must give the certifier scaled and detailed plans prepared by a draftsperson or architect.

-The Queensland Development Code recommends that retaining walls up to one metre that require filling or excavation are constructed in accordance with an accepted industry standard publication, depending on the materials used to construct it (e.g. timber, concrete masonry).
+The Queensland Development Code recommends you construct retaining walls up to one metre, requiring fill or excavation, in accordance with an accepted industry standard publication, depending on the materials used to construct it (e.g. timber, concrete masonry).

 The code also requires minimum clearances from roads and side and rear boundaries.
 Your certifier can seek an alternative setback from the front, side or rear boundary by applying for a siting variation.